imr-framework/sar4seq/README.md

 ## License

-Copyright of the Board of Trustees of Columbia University in the City of New York
+Copyright of the Board of Trustees of Johns Hopkins University

 ## Contributing